Functionize CLI Usage Guide

 Tunnel Manage the tunnel connections to your non-public test sites

-User Manage the users in your team
+User Manage the users in a team

 Flags:

--a, --author string Functionize Inc, ALL Rights Reserved
+Functionize Inc, ALL Rights Reserved

---config string Configuration YAML file.
+Configuration YAML file.
 Read more in the Installation Guide.

--d, --debug View the object in debug mode.
+View the object in debug mode.
 By default this mode is off.

--h, --help Help for every command.
+Help for every command.

--l, -license string Name of license for the project.
+Name of license for the project.

--P, --prettyPrint Receive JSON results in "Pretty print", easy-to-read formatting.
+Receive JSON results in "Pretty print", easy-to-read formatting.
 By default this feature is on.

---viper Use Viper configuration solution to simply process any configuration file format.
+Use Viper configuration solution to simply process any configuration file format.
 By default this feature is on.

 Use Cases